 8:30 a.m.
 Participants enjoy breakfast.
 Family members have chatted with staff and left for their day at work or home.
 Amy and Sally, 96, discuss an article in the Addison Independent.

 9:30 a.m.
-Our vans have returned, and 60 men and women settle in for good food and company.
+Our vans have returned, and 30 men and women settle in for good food and company.
+They talk as they fold our napkins and hand towels.

-11 a.m.
-Betsy, 92, is walking outdoors with a volunteer.
-Dorothy, 86, is having her blood drawn.
-Harry, 61, is playing cribbage.
+10 a.m.
+A small group is walking outdoors with a volunteer.
 Josie, 84, is reading today’s newspaper.
 Tom, 89, is enjoying a visit from his daughter.

-- High school jazz band performing in the Great Room.
+- A jazz band performing in the Great Room.

 - Reading group in the den.